-Scenarios Total funding over 10 years (based on scenario) Results of each scenario No change O.11 \$511M 0.24 FCI condition cannot be maintained, and will not continue to meet established targets Additional funding to meet 2.28% Replacement Value O.11 \$568M 0.13 FCI can remain as status quo, does not meet future demands or growth to portfolio Additional funding to meet 2.5% Replacement Value O.11 \$574M 0.12 FCI can be maintained and supports future demands and additional requirements from the 29 facilities added to portfolio
+Scenarios Current FCI (for facilities assets only) Total funding over 10 years (based on scenario) FCI 10-year forecast (based on scenario funding) Results of each scenario No change O.11 \$511M 0.24 FCI condition cannot be maintained, and will not continue to meet established targets Additional funding to meet 2.28% Replacement Value O.11 \$568M 0.13 FCI can remain as status quo, does not meet future demands or growth to portfolio Additional funding to meet 2.5% Replacement Value O.11 \$574M 0.12 FCI can be maintained and supports future demands and additional requirements from the 29 facilities added to portfolio

-Demand Driver Current Position Projection Impact on Services Demand Management Plan Aging Infrastructure More than half (65%) of the building portfolio is 30 years and older, and approximately 17% of the portfolio's building area are currently in Poor and Very Poor condition. and site infrastructure ages, the overall econdition will decrease.
-The overall capital Aging infrastructure without intervention can lead to more unplanned service disruptions, emergency repairs, and associated budget stresses which impact the services provided at these facilities.
+Demand Driver Current Position Projection Impact on Services Demand Management Plan Aging Infrastructure More than half (65%) of the building portfolio is 30 years and older, and approximately 17% of the portfolio's building area are currently in Poor and Very Poor condition.
+As the City's building and site infrastructure ages, the overall condition will decrease.
+The overall capital renewal costs are expected to increase as a result.
+Aging infrastructure without intervention can lead to more unplanned service disruptions, emergency repairs, and associated budget stresses which impact the services provided at these facilities.
 Develop and maintain a comprehensive asset management plan to formalize asset management plans at a system group level and conduct validation activities in order to maximize the useful service life of building assets.
 In turn this will inform the level of investment required in a more accurate and reliable source.

-Demand Driver Current Position Projection Impact on Services Demand Management Plan addressing the retrofit of existing buildings and places and many older facilities could benefit from accessibility improvements. considered for all capital renewal projects to improve their accessibility and to meet the City's Facility Accessibility Design Standards.
-This may result in added costs to the overall projects but would keep costs lower if included during the can prevent residents and visitors from visiting and/or receiving services from Develop an inventory of accessibility issues at facilities and address these issues during proposed condition-driven capital renewal projects wherever practical and include in project scope.
+Demand Driver Current Position Projection Impact on Services Demand Management Plan -- -- --- -- --- Grandfathered issues (e.g. code compliance for accessibility The City cannot become accessible without addressing the retrofit of existing buildings and places and many older facilities could benefit from accessibility improvements.
+Accessibility must be considered for all capital renewal projects to improve their accessibility and to meet the City's Facility Accessibility Design Standards.
+This may result in added costs to the overall projects but would keep costs lower if included during the design phase.
+Accessibility barriers can prevent residents and visitors from visiting and/or receiving services from certain facilities.
+Additionally, barriers can make it difficult for staff to perform their duties and lead to unplanned interventions which stresses budgets.
+Improving accessibility makes it easier for people of all abilities to participate.
+Develop an inventory of accessibility issues at facilities and address these issues during proposed condition-driven capital renewal projects wherever practical and include in project scope.